Showing posts with label South America. Show all posts

 Piranga

-Motacillidae - 11 spp. in South America, Motacilla is a outsider (breedng only in Alaska at New World).
+Motacillidae - 11 spp. in South America, Motacilla is a outsider (breeding only in Alaska at New World).
 Mexico has 4 spp., Brazil has 5, and Colombia has 2, all in Anthus, none national endemics.

 Anthus